 Ingredients

-We therefore recommend the ingredients of the VisitModena recipe:
+We therefore recommend the ingredients in the VisitModena recipe:

-• 1 sachet of dry yeast (or a stick of fresh brewer’s yeast)
+- 1 sachet of dry yeast or a cube of fresh brewer’s yeast

 Method